ooni/probe-engine/DESIGN.md

 ## Other APIs of interest

-We currently don't have plans for replacing other APIs.
+We currently don't have plans for replacing other MK APIs.
+We will introduce new APIs specifically tailored for our OONI needs, but they will be out of scope with respect to the main goal of this design document.

 ## History